automerge/automerge/automerge-wasm/README.md

 ### Automerge Scalar Types

 Automerge has many scalar types.
-Methods like `set()` and `insert()` take an optional datatype parameter.
+Methods like `set()` and `insert()` take an optional data type parameter.
 Normally the type can be inferred but in some cases, such as telling the difference between int, uint and a counter, it cannot.

-These are sets without a datatype
+These are sets without a data type

 ```javascript
   import { create } from "automerge-wasm"